 Due to the size and complexity of these spreadsheets, they can often become difficult to maintain, particularly with the addition of new products or operators.

 Software is needed to streamline this sharing of data between operators and LTAs.
-Automation tools can enable the transfer of ETM data to a central database.
+Automation tools can enable the transfer of ticket machine data to a central database.
 This approach avoids the use of large complex spreadsheets and enables the administrator to analyse the data and produce reports to facilitate the distribution of revenue to operators.

 Ensure operators’ payments are accurate

 Data automation prevents this from happening and ensures a greater level of accuracy, which means users can spend more time understanding and analysing the figures, instead of manually inputting data.
+It also provides a clear audit trail, to provide assurance to all of the scheme’s stakeholders.

 Software tools can obtain transactional data for all multi-operator ticket sales and usages, which in most cases removes the requirement for survey data – improving accuracy and reducing costs.
 For those schemes that require average fare data, software can be configured to calculate this for onward submission to the administrator.